-ol's Level 1 • is information provides details about the document.
-Your analysis of your data is tablished targets.
-If you choose to send us data documents that Identify Indicator Baseline 2016-17 Progress Target Status (R/Y/G) Based on the current implementation status, does the school expect to meet the 2016-17 progress target for this indicator?
+Please list the scho indicators an d complete al columns below.
+Th is information provides details about the e likelihood of meeting the es stablished targets.
+If you choose to send us data documents that you reference, sim ply send a s ample page o r example, rat her than the entire document.
+Your analysis of your data is the focus.
+Identify Indicator Baseline 2016-17 Progress Target Status (R/Y/G) Based on the current implementation status, does the school expect to meet the 2016-17 progress target for this indicator?
 For each Level 1 indicator, please answer yes or no below.
 What are the SCEP/SIG/SIF goals and or key strategies that have supported progress in this demonstrable improvement indicator?
 Include a discussion of any adjustments made to key strategies since the last reporting period and a rationale as to why these adjustments were made.
 What are the formative data points that are being utilized to assess progress towards the target for this demonstrable improvement indicator?
 Based upon the formative data points identified, provide quantitative and/or qualitative statement(s) that demonstrate impact towards meeting the target.
-2017-18 School Year Continuation Plan for Meeting this Indicator Priority School make yearly progress Make Progress Red No Please see discussions below.
+2017-18 School Year Continuation Plan for Meetir this Indicator Priority School make yearly progress Make Progress Red No Please see discussions below.
 Participation rate and academic data below.
 Monroe is unlikely to meet the participation rate threshold.
 School Safety 31% 15% less Green Yes The school continues to work in a restorative way, creating the Red Jacket Help Zone while also refining the referral and discipline process.
 As noted, the length of suspension is decreasing, which aligns with the VADIR reporting Internal SPA Through April, Monroe has recorded 6 serious incidents, which is far below the target, and therefore on-track to achieve this metric.
-Since Monroe's data is trending in the right direction, the school is going to refine and enhance strategies and structures already in place:
+Since Monroe's data is trending in the right direction the school is going to refine and enhance strategies and structures already in place: